bio-miga/MiGA-Docker/cluster-projects/submitting-large-jobs.md

 ## Resource Request

 In the submitted job examples, `cpus-per-task` was set to 12.
 To run jobs with more genomes in a timely fashion, the number of CPUs/cores used needs to be increased.
-So the first step is to decide on how many cores you want to use.
-It should be an even number and as large as practical, but does not need to be more than 2 times the number of genomes.
+So, the first step is to decide on how many cores you want to use.
+It should be an even number and as large as practical but does not need to be more than 2 times the number of genomes.

 MiGA does not need much memory per CPU, but sometimes run-time errors occur with large jobs.
 If this happens, you can restart the job from the point it failed.
 But to decrease the chance of it happening, increase the `memory per CPU`, to 4G for example, but make sure `mem-per-cpu` times `cpus-per-task` does not exceed the total available memory.